Hjdskes/mpd-notify/README.md

 MPD Notify
 ==========

-**MPD Notify** notifies you on MPD's state.
-It will send a notification on song change and on play/pause/stop; it is not a notification daemon by itself.
+**MPD Notify** sends you a notification whenever MPD's state changes (play/pause/stop) as well as when the currently playing song changes.
+For this to work, it requires a running notification
+daemon: it is not a notification daemon by itself.

 Usage
 -----

 MPD Notify supports connecting to remote instances.
-You can pass the `-c` option to change host and `-p` to change ports:
+You can pass the `-c` flag to change the host and the `-p` flag to change the port:

 	-c host	  the server's host name, IP address or Unix socket path.
-	-p port	  the TCP port to connect to, 0 for default port.
+	-p port	  the TCP port to connect to, or 0 for the default port.
 If "host" is a Unix socket path, this parameter is ignored.

 Installation
 ------------